 Evolution of Online Company Stores

-From Paper Catalogs to Digital Platforms
+From Catalogs to On-Demand Platforms

-The Shift to Digital
+The Shift to Digital Storefronts

 • Stores are built on third-party platforms

-• Products are pre-decorated and stocked
+• Products are pre-decorated and stocked in advance

 The front end looks modern.
 The backend often is not.
+For program managers, that gap shows up as slow turnaround, stockouts, and reporting that never quite matches reality.

 Why Traditional Store Models Struggle